 - Parking in a handicapped space not displaying a placard or license plate will result in a $250 fine.

-Forgiving and Voiding Citations: A violation may be forgiven by the President or any Vice President by notifying the PCSD Chief in writing.
+The President or any Vice President may forgive a violation by notifying the PSC Chief in writing.
 Forgiven citations are considered voided by the person notifying the Chief of Police.
 The Chief of Police may void a citation only when a clear administrative error has been made on the part of the issuing officer.
 The issuing officer must return all three parts of the citation with a written explanation of the voiding of the citation.
 The voiding process will not be used as an appeal process.
 The Chief of Police is not authorized to void citations not found to be an administrative error.
 The Chief will refer all other citations to the Appeals Committee.
-Each citation will be numbered and accounted for by PCSD.
+Each citation will be numbered and accounted for by PSCPD.

 A parking violation may be appealed by forwarding a written appeal to the PSC Parking Appeals Committee.
 Appeal forms are available at the PSCPD office, in The Welcome Center, and online.
 The Appeals Committee will review the appeal.
 The committee can either declare no violation or sustain the violation.
 If the violation is sustained, the violator will have ten days from the date of notification to pay the fine.
 The $5 late penalty will not be assessed if: the appeal is received within ten days; the violation is sustained, and the fine is paid in 10 days, or the violation is dismissed.
 If the committee declares no violation, the citation is considered dismissed.